 "The Revolution Will Not Be Televised" is Spoken Word in Music.
 Scott-Heron recites Poetry, while a conga and bongo percussionist plays in the background.
 Despite this it is still classified as a music album, usually as Jazz and beat poetry.
 "The Revolution Will Not Be Televised" has become an iconic slogan and the album itself has been praised for its political and social commentary.
 It's a Cult Classic within the black consciousness movement, but also very popular in Hiphop, as Scott-Heron's socially conscious and catchy vocal delivery is considered to be a predecessor of the genre, along with The Last Poets.
 Especially in Conscious Hip Hop and Political Rap quotes from this record have been frequently Sampled Up.

 "The Revolution Will Not Be Televised" was added to the National Recording Registry in 2005 for being "historically, culturally and aesthetically important".
-Time Magazine also included it in their 2006 list of timeless and essential music albums.

 - The Resolution Will Not Be Identified